Table of contents

 For anyone in telecommunications and 5G, this means putting aside more labor and time just to filter out the noise and clear the smoke.

-Patentcloud’s SEP OmniLytics is purposed to alleviate the transparency issue that stems from the difficulties SEP owners and implementers face in determining the essentiality and quality of a SEP and acquiring high-quality data.
+Patentcloud’s SEP OmniLytics is purposed to alleviate the transparency issue that stems from the difficulties SEP owners and implementers face in determining the essentiality and quality of a standard essential patent and acquiring high-quality data.

 SEP OmniLytics hopes to assist both SEP owners and implementers as the transparency issue becomes even more pronounced in the SEP licensing scenario.
 Not just the essentiality and quality of a SEP is of questionable value, ownership and legal statuses are also lacking in transparency.
 This has led and will continue to lead to countless disputes and international lawsuits.